7 Storage hacks to maximise your in-home space

 - Add wall hooks, this provides a nice area to hang clothing and/or robes.

-- Organise jewelry in boxes or on hooks.
+- Organise jewellery in boxes or on hooks.

 - Organise shoes on a rack or shoe ladder.

 - Add a shelving system or additional bar to your closet to double your hanging space.

 Having a well-organised space is ideal and can make even a small home feel roomy.
 After all, without properly storing items, you can end up with a cluttered living area that evokes feelings of panic and promotes chaos, which of course you want to avoid.